zappmonkey/reactphp-sqlite/README.md

 force-close the connection.

-Unlike the `quit()` method, this method will immediately force-close the connection and reject all oustanding commands.
+Unlike the `quit()` method, this method will immediately force-close the connection and reject all outstanding commands.

 ```php
 $db->close();